 After reading that line, I was somehow depressed and confused about what’s the next steps.

 Unfortunately, this is not so.
-It is not the actual reason my Fb ad account was disabled.
+It is not the actual reason my Fb ad was blocked for making payment.

-I later discover that I can set up ads but can’t make payments for future ads or settle the outstanding ad balance.
+I later discovered that I could set up ads but couldn’t make payments for future ads or settle the outstanding ad balance.

-From the questions the Facebook ads team asks me on every occasion, my case was related to location vs. billing address.
+From the questions the FB advertising customer care reps asked me on every occasion, my case was related to location vs. billing address.

 The questions mostly go like this:

-These three questions always come up each time I engage with the Facebook ads team.
+These three questions always arise each time I engage with the ads team.

-But seriously, something inside of me keep telling me not to relent.
-Since I know I didn’t intentionally violate the Facebook advertising policy, nor do I intend to run an ad that violates Facebook ad policy.
+But seriously, something inside of me keeps telling me not to relent.
+I know I didn’t intentionally violate the Facebook advertising policy, nor do I intend to run an ad that violates Facebook community policy.

-After several appeal forms were submitted, yet no positive reply from the Facebook ads team, they sent an email that reads like the one above again.
+After many dispute applications were easily submitted, yet no positive reply from the ads customer services, they sent an email that reads like the one above again.

 Here is a quote from the email message below: